Michael-M-aher/Embeded-Linux-Systems/README.md

 ## Brief

-This project involves creating a bootloader and Linux kernel for an ARM Cortex-A9 processor and configuring them to run on an embedded Linux system using an SD card.
+This project involves configuring a bootloader and Linux kernel for an ARM Cortex-A9 processor to run on an embedded Linux system using an SD card.
 The following steps outline how to set up and run the system:

 ## Prerequisites